Dyson's new V11 cordless vacuum sucks harder and lasts longer

 - Dyson V11 Animal, which comes with eight additional accessories but doesn't have the torque drive motor head – £499.99

-- Dyson V11 Torque Drive, which comes with eight additional accessories and comes with the torque drive motor head - £599.99
+- Dyson V11 Absolute, which comes with eight additional accessories and comes with the torque drive motor head – £599.99

+The US also gets two variations of the V11, both shipping with the High Torque cleaner head, the combination and crevice tools, a mini soft dusting brush, mini motorized tool, a stubborn dust brush and the wand clip.

+The new Dyson V11 is available to buy direct from Dyson's own site.